tylerbutler/engineer/README.md

 Installation
 ------------

-A full installation guide is available at http://engineer.readthedocs.org/en/latest/installation.html
+A full installation guide is available at https://engineer.readthedocs.org/en/master/installation.html.
+If you're in a hurry, though, you can install the most recent version of Engineer using pip.
+Simply run the following command:

+    pip install engineer

 Features
 --------